tgerarden/aem2850/content/example/01-example.md

 *Note: Quarto is a new authoring framework that builds on R Markdown so if you are familiar with R Markdown it should be pretty easy to transition to Quarto.*

-Quarto provides a unified authoring framework for data science, combining your code, its results, and your prose commentary.
+Quarto provides a unified authoring framework for data science that combines your code, its results, and your prose commentary.
 Quarto documents are fully reproducible and support dozens of output formats, like PDFs, Word files, slideshows, and more.

 Quarto files are designed to be used in three ways:

 1. For communicating to decision makers, who want to focus on the conclusions, not the code behind the analysis.

-2. For collaborating with others (including future you!) who are interested in your conclusion *and* how you reached them.
+2. For collaborating with others (including future you!) who are interested in your conclusions *and* how you reached them.

 3. As an environment in which to *do* business analytics, where you can capture not only what you did, but also what you were thinking.

 All three of these are relevant for this course.
 Hopefully you can see how the first could be useful in business settings where you need to present a summary of ideas or findings to a decision maker.

-RStudio includes two links to Cheatsheets for R Markdown that are a great resource as you begin to work with Quarto:
+[quarto.org](https://quarto.org) provides many more resources to help you as you begin to work with Quarto.

--   R Markdown Cheat Sheet: *Help \> Cheatsheets \> R Markdown Cheat Sheet*,

--   R Markdown Reference Guide: *Help \> Cheatsheets \> R Markdown Reference Guide*.

-See [https://quarto.org](https://quarto.org) for more resources.
+You may also find the [rmarkdown cheatsheet](https://raw.githubusercontent.com/rstudio/cheatsheets/main/rmarkdown.pdf) helpful since much of it also applies to Quarto.

 ### Quarto basics